 Presently, I am working with Prof. Nick Stone in the BioSpec group of Biophysics.
 Employing my skills and knowledge in Surface enhaced Raman Scattering SERS plasmonic nanoparticles (NPs) for customizing and maximizing detection from within deep tissues based on spatially offset SESORS approach.

 - Engineering plasmonic nanostructures for use as optical sensors.
-Especially, nanoplasmonic enhanced optical spectroscopy including Localized Surface Plasmon Resonance LSPR, Raman SERS, Chiral Dichroism CD and lens-free interferometric microscopy.
+Especially, nanoplasmonic enhanced optical spectroscopy including Localized Surface Plasmon Resonance LSPR, Raman SERS and Chiral Dichroism CD.